 Recurrent or incompletely treated cancers, large cancers, cancers at recurrence-prone sites (eg, head and neck), and morphea-like cancers with vague borders are often treated with Mohs microscopically controlled surgery, in which tissue borders are progressively excised until specimens are tumor-free (as determined by microscopic examination during surgery).

-If patients have metastatic or locally advanced disease and are not candidates for surgery or radiation therapy (eg, because lesions are large, recurrent, or metastatic), vismodegib and sonidegib are now available.
-Both medications inhibits the hedgehog pathway (a pathway that affects response to radiation therapy and chemotherapy in some tumors and is abnormally mutated in most patients with basal cell carcinoma.
+If patients have metastatic or locally advanced disease and are not candidates for surgery or radiation therapy (eg, because lesions are large, recurrent, or metastatic), vismodegib and sonidegib may be given.
+Both drugs inhibit the hedgehog pathway (a pathway that affects response to radiation therapy and chemotherapy in some tumors and is abnormally mutated in most patients with basal cell carcinoma.
 Cemiplimab, a programmed death-receptor 1 (PD-1) inhibitor, is an option for patients who cannot tolerate hedgehog pathway inhibitors (1 Treatment reference Basal cell carcinoma is a superficial, slowly growing papule or nodule that derives from certain epidermal cells.
 Basal cell carcinomas arise from keratinocytes near the basal layer, which are... read more ).

 Because basal cell carcinoma seems to be related to ultraviolet (UV) exposure, a number of measures are recommended to limit exposure.